Welcome to Java world!

 /jdk1.5.0/jre/lib/fonts

-Font files for use by platform
+Font files for use

 Java Basic Tools